Counseling Stock Photos

 Best Image Sources for Therapy Websites

 The following sites have a few significant elements in common, which make them ideal sources of photos for therapy websites.
-They include portrait photography style images that can apply to a therapy site.
+They include portrait photography style images that can apply to a therapy site as counseling stock photos.
 The websites have images that are culturally inclusive and portray a diverse group of people.
 And, importantly, the images are either royalty-free or rights-managed, with a small fee or subscription.

 A Great Free Resource for Counseling Stock Photos: Unsplash

 Unsplash is a trailblazer in the copyright-free photo movement.
 Created in 2013, Unsplash allows individual photographers to submit photos onto their site.
 Their renowned team then curates these photos.
 When photographers submit their photos, they upload their photos with the understanding that they are releasing their photo’s rights to Unsplash.
 All images are covered under the Unsplash license, which is akin to the Creative Commons Zero license that enables the free distribution of works.
 In short, Unsplash photos are free to use on a website without copyright concerns.

 The photographs on Unsplash are spectacular.
 Because photographers know that Unsplash is one of the world’s leading photography sites, they are willing to let go of their copyrights for the exposure.
 This means that Unsplash’s curators have a wealth of high-quality photos to choose from that are perfect as counseling stock photos.

 Because many of the photos on Unsplash come from photographers seeking notoriety, the images can be on the artsy and dark side of things.
 Once you find a photographer that you like, however, you can search for that photographer’s other works.
 More likely than not, their additional photographs will be what you’re looking for.
 Just utilize Unsplash’s collection setting and save them for later!